rayjaywolf/investinex/README.md

-# 🌟 Samaritan AI
+# 🌟 Nexus AI

-Samaritan AI is your specialized cryptocurrency investment advisor powered by advanced AI. 🤖 Engage in intelligent conversations and get insights into trading opportunities that can help you make informed decisions in the fast-paced world of cryptocurrency.
+Nexus AI is your specialized cryptocurrency investment advisor powered by advanced AI. 🤖 Engage in intelligent conversations and get insights into trading opportunities that can help you make informed decisions in the fast-paced world of cryptocurrency.

 ## 🚀 Features